oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 replicaset.apps/storefront-7cb7c6659d     1         1         0       0s
 replicaset.apps/zipkin-88c48d8b9          1         1         0       0s
 ```
 Lists the replica sets that were created for us as part of the deployment.
-You can see that kuberneties knows we want 1 pod in each replicaset and has done that, though the pods themselves are currently not in a READY state (the containers are being created)
+You can see that kubernetes knows we want 1 pod in each replicaset and has done that, though the pods themselves are currently not in a READY state (the containers are being created)

 Finally let's look at the deployments